juxor/afaq/markdown/secH1.md

 destroying bourgeois rule and the bourgeois state machine."_ [**The Lenin Anthology**, p.
 348] Yet _"voluntary centralism"_ is, at best, just another why of describing federalism - assuming that "voluntary" really means that, of course.
-At worse, and in practice, such centralism simply places all the decision making at the centre, at the top, and all that is left is for the communes to obey the decisions of a few party leaders.
+At worst, and in practice, such centralism simply places all the decision making at the centre, at the top, and all that is left is for the communes to obey the decisions of a few party leaders.